 Everyone is entitled to live a life free from the hardships of mental health concerns.
 The teenage years are hard enough without your internal world bombarding you with repetitive thoughts, self criticisms, catastrophes, anxiety and doubt.
 With psychological help you can learn how to relate to your thoughts and emotional experiences in different ways and loosen the binds these create.
 Find more freedom in your life and do what matters most.

-Most teenagers I work with are unsure about seeing a psychologist to begin with but tend to leave having a more helpful understanding of the challenges that face them and feel less alone in their struggles.
+Most teenagers I work with are unsure about seeing a psychologist to begin with but tend to leave having a more helpful understanding of the challenges they face and feel less alone in their struggles.

-I work with teenagers using Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Behavioural Therapy and Mindfulness based approaches to achieve individual goals.
+I work with teenagers using Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Behavioural Therapy, Mindfulness based approaches and Compassion Focused Therapy to achieve individual goals.